-“The It Girls Retreat was life changing for me.”
-Read how two It Girls participants forged a deep friendship that lead them to become freshman roommates at Syracuse University’s iSchool.
+“The course was life changing for me.”
+Read how two participants forged a deep friendship that lead them to become freshman roommates at Syracuse University’s iSchool.

-“Since I’m the only girl in my computer science class, it was great just meeting other girls who are interested in the field.
-It makes me feel less alone in STEM.”-Former It Girls participant
+“Since I’m the only girl in my high school computer science class, it was great just meeting other girls who are interested in the field.
+It makes me feel less alone in STEM.”-Former participant

-- Become empowered and informed about leveraging and utilizing technology to solve real world problems
+- Become empowered and informed about how to leverage technology to solve real world problems

 - Join a network of high school students interested in information, data and technology